solarisin/platform-espressif32/examples/espidf-arduino-matter-light/README.md

 Please enter the code manually: `34970112332`

 The devboard has a built-in LED that will be used as the Matter Light.
-The default setting of the code uses pin 48 for the ESP32-S3.
-Please change it in `main/matter_accessory_driver.h` or in the `sdkconfig.defaults.<SOC>` file.
+The default setting of the code uses pin 8 for the ESP32-C6, Please change it in `main/matter_accessory_driver.h` or in the `sdkconfig.defaults` file.

 ## LED Status and Factory Mode